Erebus-Nyx/ai-companion/docs/ARCHITECTURE_SUMMARY.md

 ---

-*This architecture represents a comprehensive AI companion system ready for production deployment with a solid foundation for advanced features.*
+*This architecture represents a comprehensive AI live2d chat system ready for production deployment with a solid foundation for advanced features.*